qaalabs/DE5M6/docs/day4/overview.md

 # Day 4 ~ Instructions & Overview

-## Welcome to Day 4: *Improvement & Value*.
+## *Improvement & Value*.

-Today, you'll work in teams to simulate a real-world DataOps project using agile methods.
+On day 4, you will work in teams to simulate a real-world DataOps project using agile methods.
 Your mission is to improve a data pipeline over three focused sprints - each targeting a different operational goal.

 By the end of the day, you'll have: